viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 **Why am I introverted?**
 Growing up in each main period of my life I only had one close friend.
-When I was really young I think that was my sister, When I started going to Elementary, I had this one friend in elementary school from K - 2 grade but then she moved to Massachusetts
+When I was really young I think that was my sister, [[Human Development]] When I started going to Elementary, I had this one friend in elementary school from K - 2 grade but then she moved to Massachusetts
 Then from 3 - 5 grade I was pretty close with Abby Then from 6 - 8 grade I was close with Sharon